MRvillager/useless_bot/README.md

 # useless_bot

 A personal bot for Discord using [discord.py](https://github.com/MRvillager/discord.py). \
-This is a cls-hosted bot, so you will need to host and maintain your own instance.
+This is a self-hosted bot, so you will need to host and maintain your own instance.

 ## Features